Skip to content

 Christina Wright

 Christina has extensive and varied experience in English language teaching and management, having worked in the ELT sectors in Spain, Japan and the UK prior to joining the University in 2002, where she now specialises in academic writing and EAP in the Centre for Academic English and Skills.
 She holds the Trinity College Licentiate Diploma in TESOL (1997), and her research interest for her MA Applied Linguistics/TESOL (2003) was ‘The perception of lexical items across different speech communities’.
-She was also a member of the English Language Studies team in the School of Humanities 2009-2021, lecturing in areas such as the history of English and multilingualism.
+She has also been a member of the English Language Studies team in the Institute of Arts and Humanities since 2009, lecturing in areas such as the history of English and multilingualism.

 Joanna King-profile